10435

 — I see that you even featured your startup simulator on Product Hunt.
 Did it help you to get target traffic and leads?
 Share some results, please.

 — Someone else posted it there, which is kinda cool!
-The Unicorn Simulator brought in about 180,000 visitors on the first two weeks - Product Hunt accounted for about 3,000 of those.
+The Unicorn Simulator brought in about 180,000 visitors in the first two weeks - Product Hunt accounted for about 3,000 of those.
 But I bet being featured helped create some positive word-of-mouth, so the effect of being featured on PH is probably bigger than just the direct link clicks.

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117668